PlumpMath/designpatterns-44/readme.md

 ### Bridge
-A way to connect two abstractions so that the concrete implementations are connectioned but can be extended independantly.
+A way to connect two abstractions so that the concrete implementations are connected but can be extended independently.
 Two abstract classes, where one composes of the other.
- “Decouple an abstraction from its implementation so the two can vary independently.”
+ "Decouple an abstraction from its implementation so the two can vary independently."
 (GOF)

 ### Builder
 Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 Useful when the order of the method calls to build the object is important.